laurenkim1-star/GWU_DNSC3288_Timeseries/README.md

 * Such anomalies can be seen in the scatter plots where some of the prediction is going to be unexpected even when low selling items are involved.

-Mismatches between Real-World Behavior and Validation RMSE
+Mismatches between Real-World Behavior and Validation RMSE:
 * Although the validation RMSE seems to be good (0.9068), it might not be the same in actual performance due to the following reasons:
   * The Black Friday and early holiday season effects are on the Kaggle test month.
   * The model is not specifically based on seasonal or promotional characteristics.
 * This implies that the model can appear to be good on paper and yet fail to work in an operational environment.